“I’d love to travel, if only ________.”

 - Be a tourist in your hometown.
 Go do all the things people from out of town flock to.

 - Follow a cause.
 Pick a way to give back in the town next door.
 You’ll see a whole new side of that city.

 - Let your taste buds transport you.
 Discover the exotic at ethnic eateries.
 Do a Gastro Pub Crawl.

 As you explore you’ll be expanding your horizons without breaking the bank or using up all your vacation days.
-Trips like these are great for acclimating kids to travel too.
-On top of that you’re building a lifetime of memories.
+Trips like these are great ways to acclimate kids to travel.
+On top of that, you’re building a lifetime of memories.
 Plus, when it comes time to plan that epic adventure, you’ll have the time, money and travel chops to do it.